-At present there are no children with additional learning needs (ALN) attending the Cylch, but the leader is aware of identification and monitoring arrangements for ALN and of the support that is available from external agencies.
+At present there are no children with additional learning needs (ALN) attending the setting, but the leader is aware of identification and monitoring arrangements for ALN and of the support that is available from external agencies.

 There are good induction arrangements to ensure that children settle quickly into the setting.
-Links with the local Cylch Meithrin and primary school are also becoming increasingly effective.
+Links with other local providers and primary school are also effective.